 New Story has the goal of bringing this technology to the parts of the world and the people who need it the most.
 That is not the goal of all the 3D printing structure building companies.

 Does Canada Have a Stake in 3D House Printing?

 A not-for-profit group in Montreal, Quebec is looking to construct 3D printed homes for everyone.
 They are called, Print Our Home and their goal is to build healthy and viable homes that will use local and standard materials that are eco-friendly.

 The answer is a resounding yes!
 As the concept will come from a designer, the formidable Canadian weather can be taken into consideration when created.
 The owner of Contour Crafting explained in an article by WhichMortgage.ca.

-Dr. Behrokh Koshnevis, the owner of 3D printing firm Contour Crafting, explains the process and its potential progress: He pointed out that as the design is sent directly to the printer, the substances that are cementitious, (meaning having the properties of cement), will come out the nozzle and build up the structure layer by layer.
-As this process is going on, a number of things can be done automatically including, reinforcing the structure, as well as, having the plumbing and electrical network installation started.
+Dr. Behrokh Koshnevis, the owner of the 3D printing firm Contour Crafting, explains the process and its potential progress: He pointed out that as the design is sent directly to the printer, the substances that are cementitious (meaning having the properties of the cement), will come out the nozzle and build up the structure layer by layer.
+As this process is going on, a number of things can be done automatically, including reinforcing the structure, as well as having the plumbing and electrical network installation started.
 After the initial structure is in place, other automated work can be done including, tiling, finishing up other construction work and painting.

 The 3D printed house can be the beginning of housing the entire world.
 It can be constructed anywhere, once the 3D printer is mobile and can get to the community.
 They can work in hot and cold climates and areas where earthquakes are common.
 These homes will be a much needed residence for anyone who is homeless, or lives in inadequate housing, as well as anyone hit by a natural disaster.